gazebosim/gz-gui/tutorials/07_config.md

       <topic>/camera</topic>
     </plugin>

-This will load the `libImageDisplay.so` plugin, Ignition GUI will set its `height` to `120` pixels, and the plugin-specific `<topic>` parameter will be handled within `ImageDisplay::LoadConfig`.
+This will load the `libImageDisplay.so` plugin, Gazebo GUI will set its `height` to `120` pixels, and the plugin-specific `<topic>` parameter will be handled within `ImageDisplay::LoadConfig`.